Embracing My Personal Style Helped Me Embrace My Filipina Identity

 Advertisement

-That was in 2016, and it was around the same time I started talking about my body on stage at Toronto’s Second City, an improv and sketch comedy theatre with sister locations in Los Angeles and Chicago.
+That was in 2016, and it was around the same time I started talking about my body on stage, an improv and sketch comedy theatre with sister locations in Los Angeles and Chicago.
 In my first main stage revue, “Come What Mayhem,” I did a couple of scenes that were specifically about my fatness.
-One was a strip tease.
+One was a striptease.
 I wanted the audience to see my body dancing around being fun and sexy.
 It’s what I wish I saw when I was younger, someone who looked like me being celebrated.
 Women in the audience screamed and cheered.
 The men did too, but they were always overpowered by the women.
 It was my way of daring the audience: Oh, you think the fat girl’s funny?
 Well, she also thinks she’s hot.
 Do you?

 Now people get to see how hot I am on TV.
 I never thought I’d host one of the biggest cooking franchises because I never saw someone who looked like me on screen.
 At least not until I started watching Netflix’s Nailed It in April 2020.
 That’s when I saw the hot and funny Nicole Byer, a fat person who was the host and star of a food show — not just a chef.
 Just a few months later, this stunning, fat, funny woman auditioned and became the new co-host of The Great Canadian Baking Show.